lele859zzz/des240-making-journal/journal-pages/week-05.md

 This is what I submitted for my proposal for this class:

-"My project direction for the Data-Driven Visualisation Project comes from reflecting on my Making Journal experiments, especially the Live Data visualisation, which I enjoyed the most.
+My project direction for the Data-Driven Visualisation Project comes from reflecting on my Making Journal experiments, especially the Live Data visualisation, which I enjoyed the most.
 This was where I actually felt like a designer, because it involved both technical problem-solving and creative decision-making.
 While I also explored hands-on approaches, I